 Lack of brand intimacy

 When focusing on chat marketing and support.
-Bad experience is the result of brands and businesses not having an effective communications strategy.
+A bad experience is the result of brands and businesses not having an effective communications strategy.
 When brands are constantly seeking ways of becoming ever more entwined with their customer.
 Outsourcing your chat service is the wrong thing to do.

 In fact, you can do away with a live chat service in some cases.
-In many business to business scenarios, you can set your chatbot to manage the simple questions.
-With effective chat tree design, you can answer the easy questions and qualify intent upfront.
+In many business-to-business scenarios, you can set your chatbot to manage simple questions.
+With an effective chat tree design, you can answer the easy questions and qualify intent upfront.